Elite Formation and Family Structure in Prewar Japan: Evidence from the Personnel Inquiry Records: Abstract

 \section{Abstract}

 This paper introduces a newly constructed individual-level dataset of prewar Japanese elites using the ``Who's Who'' directories published in 1903--1939.
-Covering approximately the top 0.1\% of the population, the dataset contains rich information on social origin, education, occupation, and family structure.
-By reconstructing intergenerational links and family networks, we provide descriptive evidence on elite formation and persistence across geography, social groups, and education during institutional transitions.
-The dataset provides a foundational empirical resource for studying elite reproduction, intergenerational and intergroup mobility, and institutional development during Japan’s transition to a modern society. \\ \textbf{Keywords}: Elite formation, Intergenerational mobility, Social mobility, Institutional development \\ \textbf{JEL code}: N35, J62, D63
+Covering approximately the top 0.1\% of the population, the dataset contains rich information on social group, education, occupation, and family structure.
+By reconstructing intergenerational links and family networks, we provide descriptive evidence on elite formation and persistence across geography, social groups, and education during transitions from a feudal system to a modern system.
+We also use family records to document elite marriage patterns and family-based mobility, showing stable age assortative matching, widening husband--wife age gaps, and associations between marriage-age structure, adoption, and elite persistence.
+The dataset provides a foundational empirical resource for studying intergenerational and intergroup mobility, and institutional development during Japan's transition to a modern society. \\ \textbf{Keywords}: Elite formation, Intergenerational mobility, Social mobility, Institutional development \\ \textbf{JEL code}: N35, J62, D63